-- 48. In order to track multilateral activities, a list of multilateral institutions from which outflow data may be collected needs to be established.
-(See Annex C.) The objective of establishing such a list is will be twofold: on one hand it will serves to operationalise the TOSSD framework by establishing a list of multilateral reporters; on the other hand, especially for the global public goods pillar, it will serves to identify TOSSD-eligible multilateral organisations, that might not conduct activities in TOSSD-eligible countries but that contribute to promote enabling conditions for sustainable development and to address global challenges. - 48.
-The criteria for including multilateral institutions in the list are: - The multilateral character of the institution, as per the definition of multilateral provider in section 1.3; and - The institution conducting all or part of its activities in favour of sustainable development and developing countries; or - The institution contributing to promote development enablers and to address global challenges24. - 49.
-The list aims to be as inclusive as possible, and therefore there will not be a minimum budget threshold as a condition for the inclusion of a multilateral institution in the list.
-As a starting point, all multilateral institutions included in the list of ODA-eligible multilateral organisations will be added to the TOSSD list, provided that they commit to report their sustainable development related outflows to the TOSSD system.
-The list will be then completed with other relevant organisations at the regional or global level.
+48. In order to track multilateral activities, a list of multilateral institutions from which outflow data may be collected needs to be established.
+(See Annex C.) The objective of establishing such a list is twofold: on one hand it serves to operationalise the TOSSD framework by establishing a list of multilateral reporters; on the other hand, especially for the global public goods pillar, it serves to identify TOSSD-eligible multilateral organisations, that might not conduct activities in TOSSD-eligible countries but that contribute to promote enabling conditions for sustainable development and to address global challenges.